shstrophies/SHSTrophies/README.md

 ___________________________________________________
 **UI Related Backend**
 ___________________________________________________

+- have the players&years cards clickable and have them show a screen with all trophies that person won.

 - be able to process the '--' in the spreadsheet.
 What I mean is that when the app reads a '--' in the spreadsheet, it knows to not create the players&trophy page for it.